brentcroft/truffler/README.md

 *  Select sensitive files to be removed

-### Create a file to store known strings (to suppress):
+### Create a file to store known strings (explicitly publishing them):

     src/test/resources/truffle/entropy-known-strings.txt

-*  Populate the file with entries
+*  Populate the file with strings, one per line
-*  Rerun the test and inspect the report
+*  Re-run the test and inspect the report
+*  Eventually, any remaining issues must be resolved by rewriting history

 ## Rewriting History